 Your baby will probably be healthy, if you and your doctor manage your blood sugar while you have gestational diabetes.

 Right after you give birth, doctors will check your newborn's blood sugar level.
-If it’s low, she may need to get glucose through an IV until it comes back up to normal.
+If it’s low, they may need to get glucose through an IV until it comes back up to normal.

 Gestational diabetes raises the chance that you will have a baby who is larger than normal.
 It's also linked to jaundice, in which the skin looks yellowish.
 Jaundice generally fades quickly with treatment.